jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - **(2G) Relational structures** are tables with columns, and implicit relationships via attributes.

-- **Object-based structures** allow specification of constraints, but not overall structure.
-Includes **entities** with **attributes** and **relationships,** describing the **state** of the object.
+- **Object-based structures** allow specification of constraints, but not overall structure; include entities with attributes and relationships, describing the **state** of the object
     - Entity-Relationship (ER)
     - Semantic
     - Functional
     - (3G) Object-oriented: adds **behavior** alongside state.

-The distinction I draw between schemas and structures is that schemas are for the conceptual (abstract, disembodied) organization of information, whereas structures are .
+Schemas and structures work together.
 For example, my Zotero library is a hierarchy (structure) of topical categories (schema), automatically sorted by alphabet (schema).
+The distinction I draw is that schemas are for the conceptual (abstract, disembodied) organization of information, whereas structures are .

 ## What major questions arise in organizing?